-At around 2023, an upgrade to the 11kV feeder capacity into central Motueka will be required.
-Two additional underground cable circuits will be run from the existing zone substation into the urban area to interconnect with existing urban feeder circuits and redistribute load.
+An upgrade to the 11kV feeder capacity into central Motueka is now underway.
+Two additional underground cable circuits have been run from the zone substation into the urban area.
+These will be supplied from the new switchboard at the substation to interconnect with existing urban feeder circuits and redistribute load.

-Kaiteriteri/Marahau
+Marahau